getsentry/opentelemetry-collector-contrib/exporter/sentryexporter/README.md

     dsn: https://key@host/path/42
 ```

-See the docs folder for more details on how this transformation is working.
+See the [docs](./docs/transformation.md) for more details on how this transformation is working.

+### Known Limitations

+Currently Sentry Tracing leverages a transaction based system, where a transaction contains one or more spans.
+The exporter will try to group spans from a trace under one or more transactions based on internal heuristics, but this may lead to certain transactions that contain only one or two spans.
+These transactions will still be viewable and associated under a single trace in the Sentry UI.